');

 Lentil Export Forecast

 Lentil exports for 2023-24 are forecast to be significantly lower at 1.6 Mt, with red lentils making up 0.9 Mt and green lentils 0.7 Mt.
-Main markets include India, UAE, and Turkey.
+Main markets include India, the UAE, and Turkey.
 Domestic use is expected to be higher, with carry-out stocks dropping below 0.1 Mt.
-Prices for lentils plan to increase and hit a record high of $1,010/t due to low carry-out stocks.
-For 2024–25, the lentil seeded area increased by 15%, with most in Saskatchewan.
+Prices for lentils are planned to increase and hit a record high of $1,010/t due to low carry-out stocks.
+For 2024–25, the lentil-seeded area increased by 15%, with most in Saskatchewan.
 Production is forecast to rise to 2.5 Mt, and exports to 1.9 Mt, while prices are expected to fall.

-In summary, based on Statistics Canada (STC) and Agriculture and Agri-Food Canada (AAFC), between years 2023 to 2025, the following significant factors—area seeded, area harvested, yield, total supply, exports, total domestic use, carry-out stocks, stocks-to-use ratio (3% to 21%)—have an increasing trend, despite imports (95 to 75 thousand metric tons) and average price (1,010 to 830 $/tonne), which experience a slight decrease in this period.
+In summary, based on Statistics Canada (STC) and Agriculture and Agri-Food Canada (AAFC), between the years 2023 and 2025, the following significant factors—area seeded, area harvested, yield, total supply, exports, total domestic use, carry-out stocks, and stocks-to-use ratio (3% to 21%)—have an increasing trend, despite imports (95 to 75 thousand metric tons) and average price ($1,010 to $830/tonne), which experience a slight decrease in this period.

 Summarized by Lord Agro Trade Company.
 July, 2024